aerospike/aerospike-client-python/doc/admin_query_roles.md

 ## Parameters

-**policies**, the dictionary of policies to be given while querying all roles in the database.
+**policy**, the dictionary of policy options to be given while querying all roles in the database.

 ## Return Values
 Returns a list containing the details of all roles.